Kaykaus I: Succession

-The Eastern Frontier

 With Antalya secure and the western marches at peace, Kaykaus turned his attentions to the east.
 First, Cilicia captured Ereğli and Ulukışla, which were captured by the Armenian Kingdom.
 Then, in the Cilicia Campaign, the Armenians was firmly subjugated.
 In 1218, Kaykaus allied with Al-Afdal, one of Saladin's sons, who sought to regain his power and offered Kaykaus Aleppo in return.

 Conquest of Sinop

-Kaykaus’ most significant contribution to the Seljuq state was the acquisition the Black Sea port of Sinop.
+Kaykaus’ most significant contribution to the Seljuq state was the acquisition of the Black Sea port of Sinop.
 In 1214 Turkmen tribesmen captured Alexios, Grand Komnenos of the Empire of Trebizond, on a hunting trip outside of the city.
 The hostage was turned over to the sultan and negotiated his freedom in exchange for Sinop and the vassalage of Trapezuntine territory to the east.
 The Seljuqs gained an outlet on the Black Sea to match their Mediterranean port at Antalya, and a wedge was driven between the Empire of Trebizond and the Byzantine Empire of Nicaea.
 The transfer was affected on Sunday 1 November with both the sultan and the Grand Komnenos present.
 Alexios was entertained for several days and then politely asked to return to Trebizond.

 After the transfer, European and Byzantine trade continued in the city.
 Kaykaus named an Armenian, Rais Hetoum, to govern the mixed Greek and Turkish population.
 Churches in the city of Sinop were converted to mosques, on Kaykaus's command.
 Between April and September 1215 the walls were reconstructed under the supervision of the Greek architect, Sebastos.
 Fifteen Seljuq emirs contributed to the cost.
 The work is commemorated by a bilingual Greek and Arabic inscription on a tower near the western gate.

 In 1216, Kaykaus attacked Aleppo in support of his vassal Al-Afdal, an exiled Ayyubid.
 He was defeated by Al-Ashraf.
 Kaykaus was working to create an alliance with Badr al-Din Lu'lu', Emir of Mosul, against the Ayyubids, but he died in 1220 and the alliance collapsed.